sydasif/ansible-lab/README.md

 I'm using Vagrant for my lab set-up, the process is simple as below:

 1. Go to the [Vagrant website](https://www.vagrantup.com/) and download vagrant and install it on your machine.
-For more details see [Quick Start Guide](https://learn.hashicorp.com/tutorials/vagrant/getting-started-index?in=vagrant/getting-started).
+For more details see [Introduction to Vagrant](https://ayushsharma.in/2021/08/introduction-to-vagrant) and [Quick Start Guide](https://learn.hashicorp.com/tutorials/vagrant/getting-started-index?in=vagrant/getting-started).

 2. [Virtual box](https://www.virtualbox.org/wiki/Downloads).